Financial difficulties – business taxpayers, companies, corporate entities

 With the reminder, you get additional time to pay

-As part of the monthly summary in MyTax, a reminder is sent about the self-assessed taxes and income taxes for corporate entities and benefits under joint administration.
+A payment reminder about unpaid taxes is sent as part of the monthly summary in MyTax.
 The summary indicates the due date for paying the tax.
 In addition, the reminder tells what is the consequence of not paying by the extended due date.
 The summary may also contain a notice on transfer to enforcement.
 You can check the exact amount to pay, including interest, in MyTax.

 Requesting a payment arrangement because of temporary financial difficulties

-If you are unable to pay the tax by the due date given in the reminder, you can ask for a payment plan
+If you are unable to pay the tax by the due date given in the reminder, you can ask for a payment arrangement

 Taxes that have been sent to the enforcement authorities must be paid to them